gretchenfrage/aqueduct/PROTOCOL.md

-When the cascading loss detection procedure runs on a sender, the sender must reset its channel control stream in the sender-to-receiver direction direction with the "lost" error code if the channel control stream exists.
+When the cascading loss detection procedure runs on a sender, the sender must reset its channel control stream in the sender-to-receiver direction with the "lost" error code if the channel control stream exists.
 The sender should reset any streams on which it is solely sending Message frames with the "lost" error code, if handles to those streams are still accessible.
 Then, the cascading loss detection procedure must be run recursively on all creation links going from messages sent on that channel to other sender/receivers.

-It is not possible for the cascading loss detection procedure to reach a sender which is in the reachable state.
+If a sender or a receiver ceases to exist while still in the "not reachable" state, it must preserve its creation link state so that it can be found if a creation link is traversed to it, and preserves any links it has to other senders/receivers so that they may be recursively traversed.
+When the loss detection procedure runs on a sender/receiver which has ceased to exist, rather than trying to close the sender/receiver's channel control stream (which no longer exists), the local side must open a new unidirectional stream and use it to send a LostChannelClosed frame with the channel ID of the channel which the cascading loss detection procedure is being run on, and then finish the stream.
+It is possibly for recursive calls to the cascading loss detection procedure to go back and forth through between senders/receivers which still exist and which have ceased to exist.